William McNamara (horticulturist)

 William A. McNamara is an American horticulturist and expert in the field of plant conservation and the flora of Asia.
 Now retired, he was the President and Executive Director of Quarryhill Botanical Garden, a 25-acre wild woodland garden in Northern California's Sonoma Valley featuring wild-sourced plants from temperate East Asia.
 In 2017, he and Quarryhill Botanical Garden celebrated their 30th Anniversary.
-He retired from the Garden in October of 2019.
+He retired from the Garden in October 2019.

 Early life and education

 McNamara was born in 1950 in Logansport, Indiana, moved to Palo Alto, California when he was 11, and graduated from Palo Alto High School.
 During college, he worked at various nurseries in the San Francisco Bay Area and became a California Certified Nurseryman in 1973.
 After graduating in 1975 from the University of California, Berkeley with a degree in English, he traveled around the world visiting gardens and remote areas.
 In 1980, he settled in Sonoma, California where he started Con Mara Gardens, a landscape contracting business.
 McNamara received a Master of Arts in Conservation Biology from Sonoma State University in 2005.
 He holds a third degree black belt in Aikido and received a Mokuroku Certificate in Tenshin Shoden Katori Shinto Ryu in 1997.